OctopusDeploy/blog/blog/2022-q2/introduction-to-devops/index.md

    - Incident recovery
    - Backups, restores, and tests
    - Spin-up and tear-down of infrastructure
-   - The stop, start and restart of system services
+   - The stop, start, and restart of system services
    - File clean-up
    - The running of scripts in any language you need